scjx123/ip/Welcome file.md

 The following section shows my contribution to the DOMNUS User Guide.
 It includes: Domsun Tutorial, mc and stats.
 {start of extract}
 {end of extract}
 The Domsun tutorial section was a result of the peer feedback during the PE Dry run.
-As i realized the importance for user to have an intuition of bridge the learning gap by providing an intuitive picture guide for the user.
+As i realised the importance of building the intuition in user to know how the app actually works, i decided to bridge the learning gap by providing a pictorial guide for the user.